 Hair transplants and hair loss treatment

 If you are considering a hair transplant it is worth noting that leading surgeons advise following a comprehensive combination course of pharmaceutical male hair loss treatments for at least six months prior to surgery.
 This is to ensure that your hair loss has stabilised and the hair is in the best condition for the surgeon to work with, in order to produce the best results.
-It is important to continue using these medically-proven treatments, minoxidil and finasteride 1mg, after your surgery too.
-By failing to use preventative hair loss treatments you run the risk of failing to stabilise your genetic hair loss in other areas of the scalp, which can lead to the hair around the transplanted area shedding.
+It is important to continue using either or both of the only medically-proven treatments for male pattern baldness after your surgery too.
+By failing to take preventative measures you run the risk of failing to stabilise your genetic hair loss in other areas of the scalp, which can lead to the hair around the transplanted area shedding.

 If you are considering getting treatment for your hair loss but are not sure which method is right for you, make an appointment to discuss your options with a hair specialist.
 They will be able to talk you through your choices in order to find the most effective type of treatment for your specific situation.

 The Belgravia Centre is an organisation specialising in hair growth and hair loss prevention with two clinics and in-house pharmacies in Central London, UK.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the world.
 View our Hair Loss Success Stories, which includes the world’s largest gallery of hair growth comparison photos and demonstrates the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time to arrange a free consultation.